 Homeostasis The internal environment is maintained relatively constant by negative feedback control.
-Cell membranes Cell membranes allow certain substances to enter or leave the cell.
-Transport through the lead to dysfunction.
+Cell membranes allow certain substances to enter or leave the cell.
+Transport through the membrane is a function of cell membrane structure and electrochemical differences.

 Organ systems Each organ system preforms an essential function for the body.